220118-Reston-NET/WeSharper-P2/README.md

 - [Tuan Anh Nguyen](https://github.com/kirasn)

 # Contributing & Issues
-We made this project for the course, so if you want to have more features or have issue with the installation, please contact us by [opening an issue](https://github.com/220118-Reston-NET/WeSharper-P2/issues) and tell us what you got.
+We made this project for the course, so if you would like to suggest more features or have issue with the installation, please contact us by [opening an issue](https://github.com/220118-Reston-NET/WeSharper-P2/issues) to leave your feedback!

 We appreciate every contributions or ideas to make the app better.